Change your business address

 Read time: 7 mins Added: 30/01/26

-*The tool will be available to sole traders and landlords registered as sole traders.
+*The tool is available to sole traders and landlords registered as sole traders.

 HMRC is introducing Making Tax Digital for Income Tax in phases, based on your qualifying income – that’s your total gross income (before deducting expenses or taxes) from self‑employment and/or property added together.
 Other income types, for example PAYE employment, dividends, and pensions do not count towards the thresholds.

-If your qualifying income for the 2024/25 tax year is over £50,000, you’ll need to be ready for the Making Tax Digital for Income Tax start date on 6 April 2026.
+If your qualifying income for the 2024/25 tax year was over £50,000, the rules would apply to you from 6 April 2026.
 From then, you’ll need to keep your digital records in compatible software and send quarterly updates to HMRC.
-The standard deadlines for quarterly updates are 7 August 2026, 7 November 2026, 7 February 2027, and 7 May 2027.
+The standard deadlines for quarterly updates are 7 August 2026, 7 November 2026, 7 February 2027 and 7 May 2027.

 Note: your 2025/26 Self Assessment tax return is due on 31 January 2027, and it should be completed under the existing Self Assessment process through HMRC online services.
 Making Tax Digital for Income Tax doesn’t apply to earlier tax years, which means the 2025/26 tax return (the tax year that ended on 5 April 2026) sits outside the new rules.